KNowledgeOnWebScale/DIVIDE/swj2022/ontology/README.md

   - All imports of the `imports` folder of the DAHCC GitHub repo that are being (indirectly) imported by any of the other included DAHCC files.
 - The additional ontology file [`KBActivityRecognition.ttl`](KBActivityRecognition.ttl) that represents all extra definitions related to the knowledge-driven activity recognition.

-All files in this folder together represent the Activity Recognition ontology.
+All files in this folder, except for the files in the [`ontology-no-imports`](ontology-no-imports) subfolder, together represent the Activity Recognition ontology.
 This ontology is also used for the paper's [evaluations](../evaluations).

+The [`ontology-no-imports`](ontology-no-imports) subfolder contains an identical copy of the files of the Activity Recognition ontology, with one change: all import statements in the ontology files are removed.
+This is a small change required to load them in the EYE reasoner.
+Hence, these files are the ones that are actually used when loading the ontology in DIVIDE.

 ## Contact